 COVID-19 in Shanghai: 3 new imported cases reported

-The first patient is a Chinese working in Senegal who arrived at the Pudong International Airport on November 15.
+The first patient is a Chinese working in Germany who arrived at the Pudong International Airport on November 21.

-The second patient is a Chinese working in Romania who arrived at the local airport on November 27.
+The second patient is a Chinese working in the Democratic Republic of Congo who arrived at the local airport on November 16.

-The third patient is a Chinese studying in Canada who arrived at the local airport on November 28.
+The third patient is a Chinese working in Serbia who arrived at the local airport on November 27.

 Two imported suspected cases are undergoing tests.